mies/wercker-perceptor/views/werckerjson.md

 ### packages

-You can use the packages element to install (apt-get) packages which are not installed.
+You can use the packages element to install (apt-get) packages which are not already installed.
 ``` javascript
   "packages" : ["nano", "vim"]
 ```